Cleaning Validation Guidelines in Pharma Industry - A Complete List 2024

 TGA pretty much adopted the PIC/S Cleaning Validation Guideline to Good Manufacturing Practices (PE009-13).
 This gives us the first sign that the remaining countries may soon come on board to the new ship that is the Risk and science-based Cleaning Validation SOP.

-The TGA is adopting version PE009-13 of the PIC/S Guide to Good Manufacturing Practice for Medicinal Products (PIC/S Guide to GMP), excluding Annexes 4, 5 and 14, as the manufacturing principles for: Medicines and active pharmaceutical ingredients and Biologicals that comprise or contain live animal cells, tissues or organs
+The TGA is adopting version PE009-13 of the PIC/S Guide to Good Manufacturing Practice for Medicinal Products (PIC/S Guide to GMP), excluding Annexes 4, 5, and 14, as the manufacturing principles for medicines and active pharmaceutical ingredients, and biologicals that comprise or contain live animal cells, tissues, or organs.

 TGA also published a notice about the transition to new GMP requirements for medicinal products, which is worth having a look.